Key Breed Facts

 Average Cost to keep/care for a Dachshund

-Dachshunds are a very unique little dogs that over the years has found their way into the hearts and homes of many people.
+Dachshunds are very unique and active little dogs that over the years have found their way into the hearts and homes of many people both in the UK and elsewhere in the world.
+Although small in stature, a Dachshund thrives on keeping busy and will happily take as much exercise as an owner would give them.
 The breed originates from Germany where they were bred to hunt rabbits, badgers and wounded game.
 There's nothing these dogs like more than being out and about chasing down a scent, but they are just as happy to curl up on a sofa next to their owner at the end of the day.
 Dachshunds are intelligent, loyal companions and they love being part of a household.

-However, they are known to be a little bit stubborn which means they are not the easiest dogs to train.
-Add to this the "hound" in these little dogs and the result can often be a Dachshund that chooses to ignore a recall command to go off after something that has taken their fancy.
-There are, in fact, 6 types of Dachshund and all of them boast being great, fun characters to be around.
+However, they are known to be a little bit stubborn which means they are not the easiest dogs to train which includes house training them too.
+Add to this the "hound" in these little dogs and the result can often be a Dachshund that chooses to ignore the recall command so they can go off after something that has taken their fancy.
+There are, in fact, 6 types of Dachshund and all of them boast being great, fun characters to have around which is why they have consistently remained one of the most popular breeds in the world.

 Dachshunds have been around for a very long time with records of these little dogs dating back to the 15th century in their native Germany.
 With this said, evidence of similar dogs can be seen in art from the time of the Ancient Egyptians.
 Dogs much like the Dachshund have also been found in ancient artworks found in Mexico.
 Other evidence of similar dogs was found in Italy that date back to the first century AD.